 5.3.5.8.2 Inability to comply with RRCReconfiguration

+NOTE x: The UE behaviour specified in this section does not apply to the fields in ServingCellConfigCommon that are defined in release-16 and later.
+The UE ignores, i.e. does not take an action on and does not store, the fields that it does not support or does not comprehend.

 The UE shall:

 1> if the UE is in (NG)EN-DC: